Pro-Buhari Group Tackles IMF, Says Nigeria To Surpass 2.5% Growth Projection

 “This is aside from ongoing infrastructure development efforts targeted at completing ongoing construction of bridges, rail networks and gas plants before the 2023 terminal date of the administration,” they said.

-BMO assured Nigerians that the Buhari administration will continue to surpass the expectations of international organisations and place the country back on the pre-pandemic path of sure and steady economic growth.
+BMO assured Nigerians that the Buhari administration would continue to surpass the expectations of international organisations and place the country back on the pre-pandemic path of sure and steady economic growth.